storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Run multiple storybooks

-You can run multiple storybooks for different kinds of stories (or components).
-To do that, you can create different NPM scripts to start different stories.
-See:
+Multiple storybooks can be built for different kinds of stories or components in a single repository by specifying different port numbers in the start scripts:

 ```json
 {